A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} per the 2022 INRIX Global Traffic Scorecard annual report \cite{pishue2022inrix}, the typical American driver experienced 51 hours in traffic congestion in 2022, resulting in the monetary loss of approximately \$869 in wasted time.
+As per the 2022 INRIX Global Traffic Scorecard annual report \cite{pishue2022inrix}, a typical American driver experienced 51 hours in traffic congestion in 2022, resulting in the monetary loss of approximately \$$869$ in wasted time.
 A key strategy for mitigating traffic congestion is to develop new Traffic Signal Control (TSC) algorithms that can effectively coordinate traffic movements at intersections.